A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Simulations and computational procedures

 where $n_i$ is a non-negative integer that is equal to the quantum number of the i-th oscillator.
 We consider $N=100$ oscillators.
 The plot (Fig.~\ref{qho}) shows how the caloric curve starts with a very low slope and then this slope gradually reaches the well-known~\cite{Greiner2012} classical value $E/Nk_BT=1$.
-Despite the applicability in the particular case of phase transition of discrete systems, and the wide research during last decades~\cite{Carollo2020, Dekker1981, Chung2002,Turner2002, Davis2014, Farias2020, Torbrugge2007, Alder2004, landau2014}, these prevail as validation in a large variety of research.
+The number of steps per second for this system is $154264\pm 28601$.